JeanAEckelberg/byte_engine/sphinx/byte_engine_docs/source/index.rst

 ----

-NDSU's ACM chapter hosts an annual competition called \'Byte-le Royale.\' This competition, created by <name here>, promotes working with others and developing critical thinking skills, while challenging competitors under a time limit.
+NDSU's ACM chapter hosts an annual competition called "Byte-le Royale."
+This competition, created by <name here>, promotes working with others and developing critical thinking skills, while challenging competitors under a time limit.

 This project provides the framework for developing games for Byte-le.
-For extra information, refer to the README document.
+The README document is attached to this page.
+Refer to that for additional info to what's here!

 -----

-..
-Note to self: work on formatting everything individually first and then uncomment include game.rst
 .. toctree::
-   game.common.avatar
    game

 .. include:: ../../../README.md